 Lawson's recordings have earned him rave reviews in the media.
 Guitar Player Magazine praises his "ungodly classical chops...dazzling speed, uncanny accuracy and beautifully delicate touch" while Acoustic Guitar Magazine states "the sound is impeccable, the compositions dynamic, and the technique dazzling."

 More about Lawson Rollins...

-Lawson picked up the guitar at age 15 after hearing the recordings of Spanish guitar legend Andres Segovia.
+Lawson picked up the classical guitar at age 15 after hearing the recordings of Spanish guitar legend Andres Segovia.
 Though he began his studies in the classical genre, he quickly developed his own style, a combination of salsa, Latin jazz, blues, samba, bossa nova, flamenco and classical music.
-"While obsessively studying classical guitar, I discovered Latin jazz through some of Charlie Parker and Dizzy Gillespie's Latin infused collaborations.
+"While obsessively studying classical guitar in my teens, I discovered Latin jazz through some of Charlie Parker and Dizzy Gillespie's Latin infused collaborations.
 Stan Getz and Gerry Mulligan led me to bossa nova; Miles Davis' Concierto de Aranjuez opened my eyes to Spanish tinged improvisation.
 Duke Ellington's world-jazz album The Far East Suite was also a revelation that led me away from purely classical guitar music and towards a world music fusion sound in my compositions."
 Lawson's genre-blending playing was marked by a distinctively sparkling technical proficiency, grounded in an uncommonly dexterous classical finger style approach.